Informational, commercial

 |---|---|---|---|

-| Bookkeeper | Lower-barrier entry, small-business records, QuickBooks, and transaction accuracy. | 1-6 months | Learn bookkeeping workflows and software. |
+| Bookkeeper | Lower-barrier entry, small-business records, bookkeeping software, transaction accuracy, invoices, and reconciliations. | 1-6 months | Learn bookkeeping workflows and software. |

-| Accountant | Financial reporting, analysis, month-end close, tax, audit, and long-term accounting growth. | Varies | Build accounting coursework, Excel, and role-specific experience. |
+| Accountant | Financial reporting, analysis, month-end close, tax, audit, staff accountant growth, and long-term accounting advancement. | Varies | Build accounting coursework, Excel, and role-specific experience. |

 | Bookkeeping bridge to accounting | Career changers who want to test accounting before committing to a degree. | 3-12 months | Use bookkeeping experience to target accounting assistant or staff accountant roles. |